knuckleswtf/scribe/docs/migrating-v2.md

 **How to migrate:**
 You'll need to run a search through all your docblocks:
-- Replace `.*.` with '[].'
+- Replace `.*.` with `[].` (you can automate this part safely)
 - Make sure `.*` fields and fields with `array` type are replaced with the correct `x[]` type field.
-- Ensure there's a parent object for object fields.
-For instance, you can't have a `cars.name string` field without a `cars object` field.
+- Ensure there's a parent object for any object fields.
+For instance, you can't have a `car.make string` field without a `car object` field, or a  `dogs[].name string` field without a `dogs object[]`.

 If you're using FormRequests, you don't need to worry about those.
-Scribe can handle those.
+Scribe will transform those appropriately.

-## Types are now supported for URL and query parameters
+### Types are now supported for URL and query parameters
 Previously, you couldn't specify types for URL and query parameters.
 The idea was that it didn't make sense, since they're all passed as strings in the URL anyway.
 But we've changed that.
 The thinking now is that these types can hold semantic information, which matters to your API consumers—even though they're strings in the URL, they have actual significance outside of that.
 You can now pass types for URL and query parameters.

 **How to migrate**:
 - In your annotations: If you don't want to use this, no problem!
 All URL and query parameters will remain `string` by default.
 If you'd like to add types, just specify a type with `@urlParam` and `@queryParam` like you'd do with `@bodyParam` (after the parameter name).
 - In custom strategies: Update any custom strategies you've written so they return a `type` field for each URL and query parameter

-# Other changes
+## Other changes
 ### `@responseFile` supports other directories
 You can now specify a file located anywhere on your machine with `@responseFile`.
 The file path can either be an absolute path, a path relative to your project root, or a path relative to the Laravel storage directory.